 Bays and Headlands

 The bands of soft rock, such as sand and clay, erode more quickly than those of more resistant rock, such as chalk.
-This leaves a section of land jutting out into the sea called a headland.
-The areas where the soft rock has eroded away, next to the headland, are called bays.
-Sandy beaches are often found the sheltered bays where waves lose energy, and their capacity to transport material decreases resulting in material being deposited.
+This leaves a section of land jutting out into the sea, known as a headland.
+The areas where the soft rock has eroded, next to the headland, are called bays.
+Sandy beaches are often found in sheltered bays where waves lose energy and their capacity to transport material decreases, resulting in the deposition of material.

 The image below shows Selwicks Bay at Flamborough.

-Where the geology alternates between strata (bands) of soft and hard rock are called discordant coastlines.
-A concordant coastline is where the same rock runs along the length of the coast.
+Where the geology alternates between strata (bands) of soft and hard rock, it is called a discordant coastline.
+A concordant coastline is one where the same rock type runs along the entire length of the coast.
 Concordant coastlines tend to have fewer bays and headlands.